 The crammed smaller minivan (60,000K), leaves from the Phonsavanh bus station at around 09:00hrs (other times are available) and takes around 6 hours.

 The driver stops once along the road somewhere in-between nowhere as people heed to the call of nature.

 Another stop for lunch in a nondescript overpriced roadside restaurant and then on our way again to arrive at around 15:00hrs.
 I’m sure these drivers get a kick-back or free lunch for stopping at these random places.

-Arriving in Vang Vieng without me throwing up was a minor miracle as the stench in such a confined area was overwhelming.
+Arriving in Vang Vieng without me throwing up is a minor miracle as the stench in such a confined area is overwhelming.
 I owe this to sucking on Fisherman’s Friend’s (throat lozenges) for the entire journey, skipping lunch, and only eating dry cracker biscuits.

 Vang Vieng’s reputation

 Since 2012, gone are the infamous sordid days when Vang Vieng’s reputation was ‘the’ destination for foreign tourists because of the numerous drinking and drug-taking parties.

 The change is a result of when in 2011, 27 tourists died while partying on the river and so, local authorities clamped down on drugs.

 Many tubing bars were shut down and restrictions placed on the music’s volume in bars.
 Riverside swings and “death slides” were also removed.
 Walking around town, you come across many quiet but open bars and one can only imagine what these once filled rowdy places must of been like.

 Preferring to walk around town and especially around the outskirts, provides some very stunning photo opportunities.
 This is a beautifully picturesque region.